ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_11_Lab10_Ex3_Create_Intune_Policies.md

 In this task, you will create a WIP policy that protects an entire collection of recommended apps, as well as an app from the Microsoft Store, which in this case is **Microsoft Power BI**.
 Since this app produces reports and queries of company trends that may be confidential, Adatum wants to restrict access to it to selected individuals.

 1. You should still be logged into LON-CL1 as the **Admin** and into Microsoft 365 as **Holly Dickson**.
-2. In your Edge browser, you should have a tab titled **Compliance1 - Microsoft Azure**.
-Select this tab, which displays the **Microsoft Azure** portal, and in particular, the **Compliance1** data compliance policy that you created in a prior lab.
+2. In your Edge browser, you should have a tab open for the **Microsoft Azure** portal that is displaying the **Compliance1** data compliance policy that you created in a prior lab.
 At the top of the screen is the following navigation thread: **All services > Microsoft Intune > Device compliance | Policies > Compliance1**. <br/>

     In this thread, select **Microsoft Intune**.
 3. In the **Microsoft Intune | Overview** window, in the left-hand pane under the **Manage** group, select **Client apps**.